 Asking for permissions in context is especially important when your app is asking for publish permissions.
 We recommend that you ask for publish permissions after people click a share, post, or publish option in your app.
 If your app only needs basic sharing functionality (e.g., sharing one item at a time, no custom composer), you can use our share dialog for iOS and Android.

 Once people are logged in, you also give them a way to log out, disconnect their account, or delete it all together.
 In addition to being a courtesy, this is also a requirement of our Facebook Platform Policy.

 The dating app Tinder, for example, gives you the option to hide your profile card to prevent people from finding you, log out, or delete your account entirely.

 Not even the best designers get their onboarding flow right on the first try.
 Great onboarding experiences are usually the result of thoughtful design and testing, with multiple iterations.

 Before launching your app, run a qualitative usability test to understand how people are reacting to what they see.
 It doesn't have to be formal to be useful, but make sure to watch people run through the experience.

 In addition to qualitative testing, use analytics to understand if people are completing the process and their overall conversion rates.
 Best practice apps can see conversion rates of over 90%.
-Facebook Analytics for Apps lets you monitor your conversion rates for free.
+Facebook Analytics lets you monitor your conversion rates for free.